Archived47/Games/README.md

 # Games
 To play, download the Games.jar.
-It will create all the folders you need when you play the game for the first time.
+You also need the folders of the games you want.